geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 With Microsoft Teams’ external access feature, Teams users from other domains can participate in your chats and calls.
 You can also block the users in specific domains from joining chats and calls.

-As part of your Microsoft Teams pilot project, you will enable the users from one external domain to participate in chats and calls, and you will block users from another domain from doing the same.
+As part of her Microsoft Teams pilot project, Holly Spencer will enable the users from one external domain to participate in chats and calls, and she will block users from another domain from doing the same.

 1. On the left-hand navigation pane in the **Teams admin center**, select **Org-wide settings** and then select **External access.**